Jump to:

 Notes and Substitutions

 - Leftover adobo: You'll need about 1½ cups pork adobo leftovers with its sauce.
+If you don't have leftovers, you can quickly make adobo giniling instead.

 - Cooked white rice: Use medium- or long-grain rice like jasmine.
 Cold leftover rice works best, but freshly cooked rice is fine as long as it's not wet or mushy.
 You'll need about 3 cups.